 Apart from that, the CBR600 engine block is known for being very clean.
 Things like failing engine gaskets and oil leaks are not commonly cited as problems.

 Even if when you buy your F4i there’s nothing wrong with it, here are the problems that might occur while you own it.

 The good news is that every single one of these “problems” is a cheap and easy fix.
-None of them is a crazy endemic problem like the tendency of the Ducati 1098S to spin a main engine bearing or of a
+None of them is a crazy endemic problem like the tendency of the Ducati 1098S to spin a main engine bearing.